GulamRasulMomin/AI_Powered_Company_Research_Recommendation/README.md

-# AI-Powered Compny Research Recommendation
+# AI-Powered Company Research Recommendation

 A Streamlit application that turns a company name into a structured research and sales-intelligence brief.
 It combines web search through Tavily with a Groq-hosted language model and a LangGraph workflow.